Mark692/PhotoPXL/PHPDoc/files/Entity/E_User.php.txt

      * Returns a list of all users with the given role *
      * @param int $role The role to search the users for
+     * @param int $page_toView The page of results to show.
+It influences the offset
      * @throws queries In case of connection errors
      * @return array All the users (usernames only) with the specified role.
      *               How to access to the array: